Intracytoplasmic Sperm Injection (ICSI) Clinic

-An embryologist will examine your sperm under a microscope and decide whether ICSI could increase your chances of fathering a baby.
-The average number of eggs that get fertilised using ICSI is around 70%.
-In rare cases, there is failure to fertilise.
+An embryologist will examine your sperm under a microscope and decide whether ICSI could increase your chances of having a baby.
+The average number of eggs that get fertilised using ICSI is around 60-70%.
+There is a risk of failure to fertilise eggs.

 Is ICSI for me?